PlasmaFlare/plasma-baba-mods/docs/textcraft.md

 - Be careful when using `cut` to produce stacked texts.
 Due to how the parser works, the game can lag exponentially if you have a line of stacked texts, which is something that `cut` can do easily.
 This is especially true with `level is cut` and `baba is cut and fall` while baba is falling onto a line of text

 - Cutting a directional fall, locked, nudge or one of my modded directional properties will spit out the base property without the direction

+- Cutting and packing text does not trigger `text has X`.
+This is something I debated for a while, but decided that it seems cheap for pack and cut to trigger has since you can keep on cutting and packing.